BrainImaging/brics-docs/docs/viewer.md

 ### Study
 The main working unit of BrICS is the Study.
 A Study represents a set of images acquired (or generated) for a Subject that are meant to be considered concurrently for visualization or analysis.

-In the standard DICOM lexicon, a study corresponds to a specific imaging session; f
+In the standard DICOM lexicon, a study corresponds to a specific imaging session.
+For clinical MRI, a study often consists of multiple sequences (known as series) that are performed while the subject is in the scanner.
+A study in DICOM is always performed in one session.
+As such, i

+In BrICS, we expand the definition of Study to allow for images that are taken during different imaging sessions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTU0MjIwMDAsNTU2Njk0NDQ0XX0=
+eyJoaXN0b3J5IjpbLTEyMDkwNDQ5ODcsNTU2Njk0NDQ0XX0=
 -->